ormsbee/edx-gradebook/spec.md

                to easily generate histograms for answers to certain types of questions. `summary` may be used as a convenience if there is only one problem part.
-* `hint_shown`: Dictionary mapping problem part identifiers to booleans indicating whether a hint was shown for that problem part.
 * `version`: The version of the item being submitted against.
 * `variant`: Usually a per-student variable, for a dynamic item, this would tell us what variant of the problem the student saw.
 This would be a